Paradise Papers: Brazil

 Agriculture Minister Blairo Borges Maggi is mentioned in the papers.
 His company, Amaggi & LD Commodities, was first registered about five months after Maggi ended a term as governor of Mato Grosso.
 Maggi told Brazilian outlet Poder360 that he was not a direct beneficiary of the company and he had never received money from it.

 Henrique de Campos Meirelles, the former Brazilian Minister of Finance, told Poder360 that he does not report income from his Sabedoria Foundation because it was set up to perform charitable functions after his death and therefore he receives no income from it.

 Chile

 Alsacia-Express, which runs the debt-ridden public transit system of Santiago, holds assets in a Bermuda bank, according to the Appleby documents.

 Colombia

 President of Colombia (2010–2018) Juan Manuel Santos is mentioned in the investigation.
 He was part of two offshore societies.

 The singer Shakira, while living in Barcelona, is a resident of the Bahamas and sends her authors' rights revenue to Malta.
-In June 2019, she admitted no wrong doing, paid $16.4 million in taxes that she owed, and in July 2021 a Spanish judge ruled that her tax-evasion case will go to trial.
+In June 2019, she admitted no wrongdoing, paid $16.4 million in taxes that she owed, and in July 2021 a Spanish judge ruled that her tax-evasion case would go to trial.